komaldevliya2624/cognevance_big_data_analytics_predictive_Intelligence/README.md

 | `status`           |               7 |
 | `payment_method`   |              31 |

-After validation, the cleaned dataset contained:

-**242 valid transactions**
+Instead of manually guessing or fabricating missing information, invalid records were excluded from the analytical dataset.

+### Final Clean Dataset

+**Valid transactions: 242**

-### Valid Date Range
+### Valid Data Period

-**January 1, 2023 – January 9, 2023**
+**January 1, 2023 to January 9, 2023**

-The available valid data covered only one month, so monthly forecasting was not statistically suitable.
-Therefore, the forecasting analysis was performed at the **daily level**.
+The valid dataset covered only one month.
+Therefore, monthly forecasting was not appropriate, and the forecasting analysis was changed to a **daily sales forecasting approach**.

 ---

 ## ⚙️ Feature Engineering

-The following features were generated from the transaction timestamp:
+The transaction timestamp was used to generate additional analytical features:

 * `year`
 * `month`